Reece-Ogidih/CT-Bot/README.md

 Front-End Interface: Offers a simple front-end dashboard where clients can view their portfolio, track performance, and see recent trade activity.

 ## Notes
 CT-Bot is still an ongoing project!
-I aim to have a completed project by the end of summer 2025!
+I aim to have a completed project by the end of 2025!